synthetichealth/synthea/README.md

 Synthea will output patient records in C-CDA (requires running instance of Mongo DB) and FHIR STU3 formats in `./output`.

 ### Upload to FHIR Server
-After generating data, upload it to a STU3 server
+After generating data, upload it to a STU3 FHIR server:
 ```
 bundle exec rake synthea:fhirupload[http://server/fhir/baseDstu3]
 ```

 ### Synthea GraphViz
-Generate a graphical visualization of Synthea rules.
+Generate graphical visualizations of Synthea rules and modules.
 Requires GraphViz to be installed.

 ```
 brew install graphviz